The Best Time to Get Your Pool Project Underway

 Since the surface areas around pools are expected to get wet, selecting a surface finish with a suitable slip rating is important.
 Slip rating is a scale used to assess the frictional characteristics of the surface in different environmental conditions.

-At Sareen Stone we offer various outdoor finishes – tumbled or alfresco (including sandblasted and flamed finishes).
 “All of our alfresco finishes meet a minimum P4 rating slip rating,” Gary explains.
 “Our Tumbled Travertine is a P3 slip rating and is attractive if you’re looking for a smooth and soft feel underfoot.
 On the opposite end of the spectrum, our flamed finish is the most textured.”

-Are There Any Other Official Regulations to Consider?
+Other Official Regulations to Consider?

-Some of the regulations to keep in mind include:
+Other regulations to keep in mind include:

 - Every new pool in NSW must be approved for construction by a Licensed Certifier.
 Some pools require a Development Application (DA) approval from the council, while some can be processed quicker as Complying Development